Find a Law Firm

 Find an Approved Solicitor on the Cumberland Building Society Conveyancing Panel

-I have checked your search tool I can't find the lawyer I was hoping to instruct as being on the Cumberland Building Society conveyancing panel.
+Having used your search tool I can't find the lawyer I was hoping to instruct as being on the Cumberland Building Society conveyancing panel.
 My lawyer has said that they are on the Cumberland Building Society approved panel.
 How can I be sure given that they are not listed on your directory?

 Not all firms are yet listed on our lender panel search tool which is still relatively new.
 Law firms are listing on a daily basis and it is probably the case that your lawyer is on the Cumberland Building Society conveyancing lawyer and you should probably take them at their word.
 Please do feel free to suggest that they completing their listing on our site as it would only cost them £1 a month to list themselves as being on the Cumberland Building Society solicitor panel.

 This is a rare situation indeed.
-The majority of lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
+Most lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
 Your solicitor needs to treat this with the utmost urgency.
 Do speak with or register your concern with the senior partner (assuming he or she is not your direct lawyer).
 Most lenders would be reasonable in this situation and expedite the resolution of this issue.
 It may be prudent to enlist the help of your local Cumberland Building Society branch or your mortgage broker to see if they can help.